nganngants/CIR-demo/README.md

 ## Original repository
 This project is based on the [official repository](https://github.com/ABaldrati/CLIP4CirDemo) of the paper [Effective conditioned and composed image retrieval combining CLIP-based features](https://openaccess.thecvf.com/content/CVPR2022/papers/Baldrati_Effective_Conditioned_and_Composed_Image_Retrieval_Combining_CLIP-Based_Features_CVPR_2022_paper.pdf)

 ## Acknowledgement
-Our reproduction of the methods is based on the respective official repository, we thank the authors to release their code.
-If you use the related part, please cite the corresponding paper.
+Our demo is based on the respective official repositories, we thank the authors to release their code.
+If you use the related parts, please cite the corresponding papers.

 ## Reference
 [DEMO paper](https://openaccess.thecvf.com/content/CVPR2022/papers/Baldrati_Effective_Conditioned_and_Composed_Image_Retrieval_Combining_CLIP-Based_Features_CVPR_2022_paper.pdf)